bubblobill/FruitTree/README.md

 # FruitTree
 A JTree that supports Drag and Drop, Cut, Copy, Paste, and Undo/Redo.

 Born out of the frustration of trying to find an example anywhere that implements all the fruit.
 This is a more-or-less bare-bones model to build on.
+Not terribly well written and hardly optimised, once I got it to work I stopped fiddling.

 Also includes:
 - a friendlier cell editor,